 9. Get Out of the House When Possible

 You have to break up the day, and you have to find ways to remind yourself that there is still a world outside of your house.
-Go out for lunch, meet a spouse or a friend, or even work from a coffee shop for the day, if possible.
+Even with our current situation due to Covid-19, there are some things you can do to relieve stress.
+Go support a local restaurant & grab lunch to-go, facetime a friend, or grab an iced latte & take a short outdoor walk.
 Just make sure you get out every once in awhile, so that walls don’t start closing in.

 10. Learn How to Manage Remote Employees